-The Legg Mason Brandywine Global Dynamic US Equity Fund, Legg Mason Brandywine Global Credit Opportunities Fund, Legg Mason Brandywine Global Sovereign Credit Fund and Legg Mason Western Asset Macro Opportunities Bond Fund may enter into forward currency exchange contracts, both deliverable and nondeliverable, to hedge against exchange risk, to increase exposure to a currency, to shift exposure to currency fluctuations from one currency to another, or to enhance return (except for the Legg Mason Brandywine Global Dynamic US Equity Fund, which will not use these instruments to enhance return).
-The Fund may also enter into options on forward currency exchange contracts, both deliverable and non-deliverable, which in exchange for a premium gives the Fund the option, but not the obligation, to enter into such a contract at some time before a specified date.
+Certain Funds (as indicated in the relevant Fund Summaries) may enter into forward currency exchange contracts, both deliverable and non-deliverable, to hedge against exchange risk, to increase exposure to a currency, to shift exposure to currency fluctuations from one currency to another.
+Certain Funds (as indicated in the relevant Fund Summaries) may also use such contracts to enhance return.
+The Funds may also enter into options on forward currency exchange contracts, both deliverable and non-deliverable, which in exchange for a premium gives the Fund the option, but not the obligation, to enter into such a contract at some time before a specified date.

-Suitable hedging transactions may not be available for the Legg Mason Brandywine Global Dynamic US Equity Fund, Legg Mason Brandywine Global Credit Opportunities Fund, Legg Mason Brandywine Global High Yield Fund, Legg Mason Brandywine Global Sovereign Credit Fund and Legg Mason Western Asset Macro Opportunities Bond Fund in all circumstances and there can be no assurance that the Funds will engage in such transactions at any given time or from time to time.
+Suitable hedging transactions may not be available in all circumstances and there can be no assurance that the Funds will engage in such transactions at any given time or from time to time.
 Also, such transactions may not be successful and may eliminate any chance for a Fund to benefit from favourable fluctuations in relevant foreign currencies.
-The Legg Mason Brandywine Global Dynamic US Equity Fund, Legg Mason Brandywine Global Credit Opportunities Fund, Legg Mason Brandywine Global High Yield Fund, Legg Mason Brandywine Global Sovereign Credit Fund and Legg Mason Western Asset Macro Opportunities Bond Fund may use one currency (or a basket of currencies) to hedge against adverse changes in the value of another currency (or a basket of currencies) when exchange rates between the two currencies are positively correlated.
+A Fund may use one currency (or a basket of currencies) to hedge against adverse changes in the value of another currency (or a basket of currencies) when exchange rates between the two currencies are positively correlated.

-Asset-Backed Securities, Convertible Securities, Mortgage-Backed Securities, Structured Notes and Warrants: Please see the section entitled "Further Information on the Securities in Which the Funds May Invest" for further information in relation to these securities.
+Asset-Backed Securities, Convertible Securities, Mortgage-Backed Securities, Structured Notes, Warrants and Rights: Please see the section entitled "Further Information on the Securities in Which the Funds May Invest" for further information in relation to these securities.